BeauJoh/thesis/seminar/slides.md

 \item Prediction error across all benchmarks for models trained with varying numbers of kernels.
 \item How many kernels to add for training -- what's enough?
 \item Another study performed to see how error changes w.r.t. number of kernels in training
-\item Uses random selection for each random count -- again see paper for full details
+\item Uses random selection for each random count -- again see thesis for full details
 \item Error tapers off for more kernels!
 \item gradient still significant at 37 kernels $\rightarrow$ could still benefit from more.
 %<!--item However, the model proposed is a proof of concept and suggests that a general purpose model is attainable and may not require many more kernels. -->